Aldaviva/BehringerXTouchExtender/Readme.md

 <a id="midi-control-mode"></a>
 ### MIDI control mode

-You must manually set the device to absolute or relative MIDI control mode.
+You must manually set the X-Touch Extender to use absolute or relative MIDI control mode.
 The other two modes, HUI and MC, are not supported by this library.

-1. Turn on the device while holding the track 1 select button
+1. Turn on the X-Touch Extender while holding the leftmost Select button
-1. Turn the track 1 rotary encoder knob until the track 1 LCD shows `Ctrl` (absolute MIDI control mode) or `CtrlRel` (relative MIDI control mode)
+1. Turn the leftmost rotary encoder knob until the LCD shows `Ctrl` (**absolute** MIDI control mode) or `CtrlRel` (**relative** MIDI control mode)
-1. Press the track 1 select button
+1. Press the leftmost Select button
 1. Remember which mode you chose when you [connect](#connection) to the device

+Once configured, the X-Touch Extender will persist this control mode setting until you change it again, even after being turned off or unplugged.
+You don't have to set it every time you turn the device on.

 <a id="firmware-upgrade"></a>
 ### Firmware upgrade

-If your computer has an AMD Zen2 (Ryzen 3000) or later CPU, then you must install X-Touch Extender firmware 1.21 or later to fix the [broken USB connection](https://community.amd.com/t5/drivers-software/behringer-x-touch-usb-driver-issues/m-p/199495).
+If your computer has an AMD Zen2 (Ryzen 3000 series) or later CPU, then you must install X-Touch Extender firmware 1.21 or later to fix the [broken USB connection](https://community.amd.com/t5/drivers-software/behringer-x-touch-usb-driver-issues/m-p/199495).

 1. [Download the firmware](https://mediadl.musictribe.com/download/software/behringer/X-TOUCH/X-TOUCH-EXT_Firmware_V1.22.zip)
 1. Extract the `.syx` file from the `.zip` file
-1. Turn on the device while holding the track 8 record button
+1. Turn on the X-Touch Extender while holding the rightmost Record button
-1. Download and run [MIDI-OX](http://www.midiox.com/moxdown.htm) on an unaffected (e.g. Intel) computer connected to the device over USB
+1. Download and run [MIDI-OX](http://www.midiox.com/moxdown.htm) on an unaffected (e.g. Intel) computer connected to the X-Touch Extender over USB
-1. Highlight the `X-Touch-Ext` entries in Options › MIDI Devices
+1. Select Options › MIDI Devices and highlight the `X-Touch-Ext` entries
-1. Select the downloaded `.syx` file using Actions › Send › SysEx File
+1. Select Actions › Send › SysEx File and choose the `.syx` file from step 2
 1. Wait for the upgrade to finish
-1. Reboot the device using the power button
+1. Reboot the X-Touch Extender using its power switch

 <a id="installation"></a>
 ## Installation